m4dguy/CVForge/README.md

 Installation:
 * Copy "CVForge_[version number].jar" and "CVForgeConversion.jar" into the ImageJ plugin folder.
 * To use OpenCV functions, you need to install an OpenCV jar (see the following sections).
+Manual installation is recommended.

 Automated OpenCV jar installation (Windows):
 * Launch CVForge from inside of ImageJ